| Written by Mark Buzinkay

 Process refinement

 On a business-wide level, you want to identify the functions and goals within each department and understand their key players.
-The critical part of such an audit is to involve them to measure how much time they need to execute their work to achieve their goals.
+The critical part of such an audit is to involve them in measuring how much time they need to execute their work to achieve their goals.
 During these observations, you will discover bottlenecks that make a process slower.
 Removing them is a step forward, but not the end yet.
 It is vital to eliminate any waste along this process.
 As you already have a reference point, now you can measure the results of your updated process and compare them.
 The quality of work done along the way mustn't be impaired.
-Everyone in the team should contribute with their knowledge improving operational efficiency.
+Everyone on the team should contribute their knowledge to improve operational efficiency.
 A dashboard showing records is a good idea.

 Process refinement can be applied to all areas of a company.
 For example, in terms of operational performance improvement, these aspects of your business: